Iced Earth: Something Wicked This Way Comes and Alive in Athens (1998–1999)

 Also in 1999, the band released The Melancholy E.P..
 Originally conceived as a radio-only single, the EP contained three previously released songs ("Melancholy (Holy Martyr)", "Watching Over Me" and "I Died for You"), as well as two new ones (cover versions of Bad Company's "Shooting Star" and Black Sabbath's "Electric Funeral").
-However, Century Media Records did not end-up releasing the EP, so it was made available for fans as a limited 1500-copy special release.
+However, Century Media Records did not end up releasing the EP, so it was made available as a limited 1500-copy special release.